 You do have some defenses against the hordes of alligators and other threats, however.
 First, there also is a water meter which rises over time.
 Two switches on the center of the top level will, once the water meter is full enough, send a wall of water across the screen, one switch for each direction.
 This wall of water will go out of the floor you have selected with the gate switches on the side and push anything on that floor as far over as it can.
 If you let the water meter overflow, it will set off a wall of water in one of the directions even if you don’t hit a switch, also.
 The water will wash away all foes, though washed-away rats are lost and not captured so watch out for that.
 And last, there are six gates on the lower three levels that you can move up and down with switches on levels two and four.
 The gates are always there, you can only choose which floors they are on.
 For both the waves of water and the gates, your ratcatchers are affected; the water will wash you to the side of the screen, and you can’t walk through those gates any more than the enemies can.
 So you need to plan ahead, though with the random nature of the way enemies appear from the sides of the levels this is difficult.
 You start with “only” having to deal with rats and alligators, but once sewer gas, electrified rats, and more, are added in this game gets tough.

 And really, that complexity is this games’ downfall, I think.
 This kind of game is best when it is easy to understand and play, but while somewhat interesting, this game is definitely not easy to understand or play.
 You need to consider which floors to block with gates, when to use the walls of water, and most importantly which floors to set each sides’ portals to, while trying to grab those rats and avoid everything else.
 And if you miss too many rats, you lose a life, and three lives lost and that’s Game Over.
 Ratcatcher is a decent game once you learn how to play it and it certainly presents a good challenge, but it is probably a bit overly complicated and frustrating.
 It is far too easy to die without feeling like you did anything wrong simply because of unfair enemy spawns in a game where you can’t always easily get away from foes.
 Due to its complexity and challenge Ratcatcher makes a poor first impression.
 You will lose, quickly, for some time.
 If you keep going and learn how to play it gets better, though, so if it sounds interesting it may be worth putting some time into, particularly if you have interested other players you can work with, so, say, one person can flip a gate switch while someone else gets the rat without being killed by an alligator right behind it as you would be in single player.
-As a single player game it is too hard and frustrating.
+This game feels better balanced for multiplayer than single player; as a single player game it is too hard and frustrating.
 Ratcatcher is, overall, an average game that may be worth a look if it sounds interesting.

 Atari 5200 homebrew game.
 This was first made for the 5200.
 An Atari 8-bit computer version also exists, I believe.
 The developer also made a PC version.

 In the early ’80s, Atari started up a new line of sports games and called it the RealSports series.
 These games try to be more realistic than the early Atari 2600 sports games.
-There are RealSports games on the Atari 2600, 5200, and 7800, but of the games in the franchise this one, RealSports Baseball for the 5200, might have the overall best reputation.
+There are RealSports games on the Atari 2600, 5200, and 7800, but of the games in the franchise this one, RealSports Baseball for the 5200, probably has the overall best reputation.
 And after playing it, I get why!
 RealSports Baseball for 5200 is a great game, and is easily the best pre-crash sports game I own that isn’t a tennis/pong game.
 This game has some flaws, most notably in how hard it is to score runs, but it is very good and holds up great.
 Baseball is my favorite sport, and this is a good baseball game.

 For reasons why, first, most early sports games were two player only.
 This game, however, has AI opposition to play against.
 The game has four difficulty levels too, to cover many skill levels.
 Even on the easiest setting beating the computer is difficult because of how hard scoring runs is, but there is still a nice skill gradient here.
 The game even allows an AI to play against an AI, if you want.
 Fun stuff.
 The game has a voiced umpire calling the balls, strikes, and outs, too, for a very nice touch.
 Voiced speech was rare in games at this point and it’s a fantastic inclusion here.
 Now, this title does only have single games and not a season mode or such, but for this era that is to be expected.
 There also aren’t named players or teams, just a red team and a blue team, and there is just one stadium.
 That’s fine, the game has what it needs.
 For the time, AI and voice make for a pretty good feature set.